 Modern brands sometimes revive a single stitch for style.
 You will even find Abercrombie single-stitch hems on newer runs, which confuses dating.

-Coverstitch, overlock, and single stitch—how each looks
+Coverstitch, overlock, and single stitch how, and each looks

 A single stitch hem uses a lockstitch on top.
 A twin row uses a coverstitch with backside loops and more stretch.
 Side seams often use an overlock serger that binds edges with looper threads.
 That’s different from the hem itself.